About the Foundation

 What the Foundation does

 Our initial aim was to improve education and access to education in Africa, but our experience was that this was often hampered by failures of governance – of inequality and corruption.
 Hence, we also provided grants to help the growth of civil society to create a platform upon which education could flourish and be effective.
 In 2015 our focus was revised to two main areas: Education and Civil Society.
+We aim to give 90% of our support to the main areas of Education and Civil Society.

 The remaining 10% of our grants will be awarded to causes close to the personal interests of the Potter family that are not connected to our strategic interests in Education and Civil Society.
 This will include our ongoing support for the Arts.